HackTheDoc/cernavos/README.md

 # Installation

-There is currently no public release of the game.
+There is currently no public compiled release of the game.

 # Contact